 Out of George MacDonald’s five collections of sermons and additional essays have come much literary and theological richness.
 Here is one anthology of his non-fiction…

 For an easy to assimilate glimpse into the depths of MacDonald’s theology, look no further than this anthology compiled by C.S.
 Lewis.
 The preface itself is a unique, thought-provoking glimpse into Lewis’ interpretation of MacDonald’s work.
 And with 365 brief readings–mostly from MacDonald’s Unspoken Sermons–you’ll find some real meat to chew on for every day of the year.
 The best of the best of MacDonald’s rich gems, it serves as an introduction that will make you want to plumb the depths of his works, or a reference for your favorite quotations.
+(For a similar sampling of MacDonald’s fiction, try 365 Meditations from George MacDonald’s Fiction.)

 “MacDonald is helping us to see greater truths about hope, and sorrow, and our false selves, and about sacrificial love.
 But he’s doing it in a way that just might set your imagination crackling.
 He might wake up your sleeping inner child.
 He might even disarm you enough to admit that maybe there’s more to the world than you thought… Life, it turns out, isn’t all that much different from one of MacDonald’s meandering, surprising, frightening, and luminous stories, where at any moment you may find yourself walking through a portal into another world.”